Skip to content

 HTML doc build uvx --with=tox-uv tox -e mkdocs Documentation generated without warnings.

-Spellcheck uvx --with=tox-uv tox -e spellcheck Markdown spell-check (requires additional dependency).
+Spellcheck uvx --with=tox-uv tox -e spellcheck Code and documentation spell-check using codespell.

 Markdown lint uvx --with=tox-uv tox -e markdownlint Markdown lint (requires additional dependency).